7 Spectacular Regions in Turkey: Enjoy a world full of life and rich culture

 It is also one of the highest cities in Turkey!
 Make sure you take the short climb to the Kars Castle for an even higher view of the city.

-And lastly, there has actually been speculation that Mount Ararat, which had its last eruption on June 2, 1840, is the resting place for Noah’s Ark.
+There has also been speculation that Mount Ararat, which had its last eruption on June 2, 1840, is the resting place for Noah’s Ark, though there is much debate on the topic.
+This climbing website even explains how the bible refers to Mt.
+Ararat as a mountain range instead of a specific mountain.

 things to do

-If you’re into skiing, you should definitely check out the Palandöken Ski Center in Erzurum.
+If you enjoy skiing, you should definitely check out the Palandöken Ski Center in Erzurum.

-Plus there is fishing, hiking, and sightseeing in this region.
+There is also fishing, hiking, and other sightseeing opportunities in the region.
 A few places to see are:

 • The Church of the Holy Apostles